arjitc/DCIMStack/README.md

 ## Installing

 Note:
-* Code is currently in initial stages of getting together, once I have a solid idea of the base SQL schema I'll upload the DB and a installer/more information on getting started.
+* Code is currently in initial stages of getting together, the SQL schema will change a lot in the coming weeks I suppose.
 * Screenshots shown below were taken at different stages of development so might show different numbers in the display bar at the top of the page

 Read: https://github.com/arjitc/dcimstack/blob/master/INSTALL.md for install instructions